Chart Color Schemes

 Penrith has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 41 projects likely impacting the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 41 projects that are expected to impact the area.
 Notable projects include Nepean Hospital Redevelopment, Mayfair Penrith, Penrith Stadium Redevelopment, and Jordan Springs Development.
-The following details projects most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.